Louise de La Vallière: Background of retirement

 Bossuet helped convince Madame de Montespan to endorse La Vallière's departure to the King.
 While she did not oppose it, she ridiculed it publicly.
 She sent her confidante, Françoise d’Aubigné, Madame Scarron to dissuade her.
 Scarron warned La Vallière that it might be too difficult to live as a Carmelite after the comforts of the royal court, advising her that she should enter as a secular benefactress and see whether she could tolerate the rules.
 La Vallière answered that this would not be proper penitence.
 By December 1673, as a result of Montespan's campaign, courtiers thought that La Vallière had changed her mind and mocked her.
 In the same month, she stood as godmother to the third child of the King and Montespan, named Louise-Françoise after her.
-She and her two brothers were then legitimised; this was a way for the King to protect them from Madame de Montespan's husband after La Vallière's retirement.
-The separation of the Montespans was pronounced, rendering the use of La Vallière as a front unnecessary.
-In March 1674, she wrote to Bellefonds that she was ‘leaving the world’ with no ‘regrets’, ‘but not without pain’.
+She and her two brothers were then legitimised to protect them from Madame de Montespan's husband after La Vallière's retirement.
+The separation of the Montespans was pronounced, rendering La Vallière as a decoy unnecessary.
+In March 1674, she wrote to Bellefonds that she was "leaving the world" with no "regrets", but "not without pain".

 La Vallière was in debt because of her expenditure (especially on charity), but she had to declare herself debt-free to enter the convent.
-With Colbert's intervention, the King permitted her son, Vermandois, to lend the necessary funds to her.
-By March 1674, La Vallière had arranged her finances; on 18 April, she gave her jewels to her children and petitioned the King to establish pensions for her mother and step-sister, as well as for her servants.
-She renounced her paternal inheritance to her brother, the Marquis of La Vallière.
+With Colbert's intervention, the King permitted their son, Vermandois, to lend the necessary funds to her.
+By March 1674, La Vallière had arranged her finances; on 18 April, she gave her jewels to her children and petitioned the King to establish pensions for her mother, step-sister, and servants.
+She renounced her paternal inheritance to her brother.